Conduct with lewd intent with minor age 14-15 years and 10 years younger than D

 Advice and Comments

 In United States v.
 Castro, 607 F.3d 566 (9th Cir.
 2010), the Ninth Circuit held that § 288(c) is not sexual abuse of a minor (SAM) because it is not necessarily physically or psychologically abusive.
 While Castro stated that a court could look to the record of conviction to evaluate this behavior, the U.S. Supreme Court since then has clarified that the standard is the minimum conduct to commit the offense.
-See n.
-4, above.
+(See Categorical Approach Advisory for more information.).
 See also U.S. v.
 Martinez, 786 F.3d 1227, 1229 (9th Cir.
 2015) (Wash.
 Rev. Code § 9A.44.089 is not categorically sexual abuse of a minor).

 In Menendez v.
 Whitaker, 908 F.3d 467 (9th Cir.
 2018), the court held that 288(c) is categorically not a crime involving moral turpitude, a crime of child abuse, or a crime of violence.